vmware-tanzu/tanzu-dev-portal/content/blog/tanzu-observability-slug-generator.md

 ---
 date: 2021-04-15
-description: 'Announcement for the open sourcing of code that generates Tanzu Observability URL
+description: Announcement for the open sourcing of code that generates Tanzu Observability URL

-  '
 featured: false
 lastmod: '2021-04-16'
 patterns: